Season 44 - 2007

 July 28th

-Again the same story as it is in real life.
+The story is the same as in real life.

 August 4th